 Parallel and Historic U.S. Routes

-Between Wichita Falls and Lawton, the Interstate 44 follows U.S. 277-281.
-From Lawton northeast to Oklahoma City, the freeway follows U.S. 62-277.
-From Oklahoma City northeast to St. Louis, Interstate 44 replaced famous U.S. 66, although much of that route survives as Oklahoma and Missouri 66.
-Most of the Missouri business routes follow old U.S. 66.
+Between Wichita Falls and Lawton, Interstate 44 follows U.S. 277 and U.S. 281.
+Northeast from Lawton to Oklahoma City, the H.E.
+Bailey Turnpike portion of I-44 follows U.S. 62-277.
+The remainder of Interstate 44 from Oklahoma City northeast to St. Louis, replaced famous U.S. 66, although much of that route survives as Oklahoma 66, Missouri 66 or Business Loop I-44.

 The SAFETEA-LU of 2005 added the Creek Turnpike as a future segment of the Interstate Highway System.
 However, no numerical designation was assigned.
-This route could become part of Interstate 44 or a new route, such as Interstate 644.
 The language is found in Section 1908(a)(1), INCLUSION OF CERTAIN ROUTE SEGMENTS ON INTERSTATE SYSTEM AND NHS:

 CREEK TURNPIKE, OKLAHOMA.-The Secretary shall designate as part of the Interstate System (as defined in section 101 of title 23, United States Code) in accordance with section 103(c)(4) of such title the portion of the Creek Turnpike connecting Interstate Route 44 east and west of Tulsa, Oklahoma.

-In Texas, Interstate 44 was not an original Interstate Highway, and it was approved by the Texas State Highway Commission in 1982 with 14 miles.2 This addition allowed the freeway to continue southwest from Oklahoma City to Wichita Falls via Lawton along the Oklahoma Turnpike system.3
+Interstate 44 was approved by the Texas State Highway Commission on August 12, 1982 with 15.398 miles from 8th Street in Wichita Falls northerly with U.S. 277 & 281 to the Oklahoma line by the city of Burkburnett.2 This addition allowed the designation to continue southwest from Oklahoma City to Wichita Falls via Lawton along the Oklahoma Turnpike system.3

-The western terminus was previously located at the junction between Interstates 35 and 44 at the end of the Turner Turnpike north of Oklahoma City.
+The western terminus was previously located at the junction between Interstates 35 and 44 at the end of the Turner Turnpike in north Oklahoma City, Oklahoma.
 The extension southwest to Texas was approved by AASHTO on June 28, 1982.
-This included a renumbering of the northern and western portions of the I-240 urban loop encircling Oklahoma City and extended I-44 southwest along the previously unnumbered H.E.
-Bailey Turnpike.
-Additionally a new freeway (Kell Freeway) was completed in 2007 to link the western terminus of Interstate 44 with a new alignment of U.S. 82.
+This involved renumbering the northern and western portions of the I-240 urban loop encircling Oklahoma City a part of Interstate 44.
+It also designated I-44 along the previously unnumbered H.E.
+Bailey Turnpike, and along side the U.S. 62 freeway from the Turnpike north end (U.S. 62 and 277) at Newcastle to I-240.13

-In Oklahoma, the H.E.
-Bailey Turnpike segment from Lawton to Oklahoma City opened on April 23, 1964.
+The H.E.
+Bailey Turnpike segment of I-44 from Lawton to Oklahoma City opened on April 23, 1964.
 The section of Interstate 44 from the north end of the H.E.
-Bailey Turnpike north to S.W.
-29th Street opened to traffic as part of Interstate 240 Oklahoma in April 1976.4
+Bailey Turnpike to S.W.
+29th Street in Oklahoma City opened to traffic as part of Interstate 240 in April 1976.4

-To the northeast, Interstate 44 follows the Oklahoma Turnpike System toward Missouri.
-The Turner Turnpike, which carries I-44 from Oklahoma City to Tulsa, opened to traffic in 1953 (thus predating the Interstate Highway System).
-It ties I-44 in with Skelly Drive, the historic U.S. 66 bypass of Downtown Tulsa.8
+The Turner Turnpike, which carries I-44 east from I-35 at the Kilpatrick Turnpike to Oklahoma 66 at Sapulpa, opened to traffic on May 16, 1953.
+The toll road was the first superhighway built in Oklahoma.8 It ties I-44 in with Skelly Drive, the historic U.S. 66 bypass of Downtown Tulsa.9

 A $6.3 million widening in the city of Tulsa expanded Interstate 44 from four to six lanes between 41st and 31st Streets from September 2002 to August 2003.
 Next in line (proposed for 2006) was the $13.6 million widening to extend the six-lane portion from 41st Street to Yale Avenue (Exit 229).1